Tutopiya Logo

 Worked exam-style stems (how to answer the wording)

-1. “State the word equation for photosynthesis.”
-Carbon dioxide + water → glucose + oxygen (in the presence of light and chlorophyll).
-Mark-scheme reward: correct reactants and products; conditions if asked.
+1. “Write the word equation for photosynthesis.”
+Carbon dioxide + water → glucose + oxygen (light and chlorophyll required).
+Mark-scheme reward: all four substances + conditions if asked.

-How photosynthesis connects to the rest of Plant Nutrition (0610)
+How photosynthesis connects to the rest of the syllabus

 Common mistakes students make

-• Saying plants absorb oxygen during the day for photosynthesis — O₂ is a product.
+• Saying plants absorb oxygen in photosynthesis (oxygen is a product).

 When you need more support

-If photosynthesis graphs and limiting-factor explanations keep costing marks, work through the Plant Nutrition topical past paper questions and the Photosynthesis quiz, then get focused help from a Cambridge IGCSE Biology tutor.
+If photosynthesis graph questions keep costing marks — especially limiting-factor explains — work through the Photosynthesis quiz and Photosynthesis flashcards, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 How do I revise photosynthesis effectively?
-Read the subtopic notes, practise state and explain stems, then take the Photosynthesis quiz and use the Photosynthesis flashcard.
+Learn the word equation, list uses of glucose, practise limiting-factor graphs, then take the Photosynthesis quiz.

 Ready to master Cambridge IGCSE Biology photosynthesis?